MikhailEpatko/StarDB/README.md

+## StarDB

-### Just another educational application on ReactJS.
+Just another educational application on ReactJS.
+Done.

 To start the application execute first: